GE boss to meet French minister as Alstom deal progresses

 Ten years ago, when France was negotiating a bailout for Alstom with European Competition Commissioner Mario Monti, Siemens was a potential buyer of its power arm.
 In the end, then French president Nicolas Sarkozy balked at the prospect of German ownership and Alstom remained intact.

-Since the GE proposal emerged last week, French newspapers have reported a possible re-launch of attempts from that the time to engineer a swap of Alstom’s power business with Siemens’ rail business as an alternative to a GE deal.

-Additional reporting by Andrew Callus, Matthieu Protard, Yann le Guernigou and Natalie Huet; Editing by Mark Potter
+French newspapers have reported a possible re-launch of attempts from that the time to engineer a swap of Alstom’s power business with Siemens’ rail business as an alternative to a GE deal.
+Siemens declined to comment.
+(Additional reporting by Andrew Callus, Matthieu Protard, Yann le Guernigou, and Natalie Huet; Editing by Mark Potter)